noname0310/babylon-mmd/docs/docs/0-quick-start/5-troubleshooting-shading-artifacts/index.md

 };
 ```

-- `useAlphaEvaluation` - If false, all material loaded as opaque.
+- `forceDisableAlphaEvaluation` - If true, the optimization that automatically determines the `transparencyMode` is disabled.
 - `afterBuildSingleMaterial` - This callback is called after the material is created.
 You can use this to preprocess the material.

 ## Outline Artifacts

-Outline rendering often causes problems with materials that are alpha-blended.
+Outline rendering might looks weird with some post-processes or shaders.

 In this case, you should consider turning off outline rendering partially or disabling it in loaders.